ryanbugden/Tracker/README.md

 **Don’t Change:** You want to handle the spacing of these glyphs yourself.
 You want to leave these glyphs unaffected by Tracker.

+### Report

+Choose whether you would like to output a report of what changes Tracker made to your RoboFont [Output Window](https://robofont.com/documentation/reference/workspace/output-window/).

 ## A couple of use-cases

 ### Changing the overall spacing of your font